wrattler/wrattler-design/data-store/data-store.md

 The following constitute very drafty thoughts on the design of a “data store” for Wrattler.
 Comments, suggestions, and criticism are welcome.

 # Background

 ## Motivation

-A major reason for the creation of Wrattler is to provide a common framework into which our various to-be-developed AI assistants can fit.
+A major motivation for the creation of Wrattler is to provide a common framework into which our various to-be-developed AI assistants can fit.
 We anticipate that these asistants will generate “suggested analyses” whose intent -- roughly roughly -- is to add “additional information” to the data.
 We don't know the